 The Institute for Journalism & Natural Resources annually offers grants to help defray the costs of reporting projects that focus on natural resources, the environment, energy, development, agriculture, environmental justice and public health in or related to North America: Steve Dolberg Memorial Reporting Grant (new in 2023), Mary Hager Memorial Grant (for an early-career female journalist whose proposal focuses on the public-health impacts of the environment), Indigenous Reporting Grant, Environmental Justice Reporting Grant, Guerry Beam Memorial Grant, Andrew Weegar Memorial Grant and the Frank Allen Field Reporting Grant.
 Journalists of color and other underrepresented or minority journalists are strongly encouraged to apply.

 International Documentary Film Festival Flahertiana

-The 2022 festival is scheduled for Sep 16-22 in Perm, Russia (or online depending on COVID-19 restrictions).
-Documentary filmmakers worldwide may submit new films directed in 2020 or 2021.
+The 2023 festival is scheduled for Sep 15-21 in Perm, Russia.
+Documentary filmmakers worldwide may submit full- or short-length films released after January 1, 2022.
 The festival is named for documentarian Robert Flaherty and submissions must reflect his style and his film "Nanook of the North."
 If your film is not in English, English subtitles must be included.
 Cash prizes in rubles, dollars or euros (as winners decide).